-- Formulate questions that elicit specified information by using target structures at the beginning level.
+- Formulate questions that elicit specified information by using target structures.

 Students should refer to the Student Handbook for information on the Academic Standing Policy, the Academic Integrity Policy, Student Rights and Responsibilities, and other policies relevant to their academic progress.